 Okay.
 Thank you.

 Keith, this is Jen.
-I think that what you're hearing from us is that so far this year is largely shaping up with expectations and we're excited about the growth that we expect this year.
+I think that what you're hearing from us is that so far this year is largely shaping up with expectations, and we're excited about the growth that we expect this year.
 I think when we think about 2026, what we're hearing from our major producer customers so far is that drilling programs are unchanged.
-Now, clearly, there's going to be a lot of conversations between now and the end of year and into Q1 of 2026 in producer boardrooms, but I think what we're saying is that we're really well positioned because we're going to have a lot of growth this year and that's going to result in us exiting 2025 at hopefully a pretty attractive cadence of growth that will help support into 2026.
-And then when we're talking about those commercial agreements that we signed in the fourth quarter of 2024, the point we're really trying to make is that those are really additive to the base growth that we were otherwise expecting for 2026 and part of 2025.
+Now, clearly there's going to be a lot of conversations between now and the end of year and into Q1 of 2026, in producer boardrooms.
+But I think what we're saying is that we're really well positioned because we're going to have a lot of growth this year and that's going to result in us exiting 2025 at hopefully a pretty attractive cadence of growth that will help support into 2026.
+And then when we're talking about those commercial agreements that we signed in the fourth quarter of 2024, The point we're really trying to make is that those are really additive to the base growth that we were otherwise expecting for 2026 and part of 2025.
 So I think, yes, those help further support growth that we otherwise wouldn't have had if we hadn't entered into those agreements.

 Great.
 Thanks.
-And second one, just the Q1 results were, they're pretty solid given the volumes were down and down meaningfully in the case of FRAC, so implies a pretty good pickup in unit margins across the board.
-Any color you can on that and if you're expecting continued stronger margins throughout the year?
+And second one, just the Q1 results were, they're pretty solid given the volumes were down and down meaningfully in the case of FRAC, so it implies a pretty good pickup in unit margins across the board.
+Any color you can give on that and if you're expecting continued stronger margins throughout the year?

 Thank you.
 Okay, thank you.